Your MOPS Team Is Losing a Full Work Week Every Month, and Nobody Talks About It

 Post Contents

-Every Monday morning, somewhere in your marketing ops team, someone opens Excel to clean a lead file.
+Every Monday morning, someone on your marketing ops team opens Excel to clean a lead file.
 Badge scans from last week’s event.
 Job titles missing.
 Country codes in four different formats.
 Personal Gmail addresses mixed in with business ones.

 It’ll take hours.
 Again.
 And while it does, your SDRs are waiting, your field marketer is frustrated, and a competitor is already calling the contacts you haven’t activated.

-Lead Factory is Integrate’s answer to this problem: an automated data prep layer that takes raw lead files from any source and turns them into clean, governed, routable leads, without the manual cleanup.
+Lead Factory is your answer to this problem: an automated data prep layer that takes raw lead files from any source and turns them into clean, governed, routable leads—without the manual cleanup.

 The Hidden Cost of “It’s Just Data Cleanup”